-Workforces today are made up of as many as five generations with diverse demands and ever-declining levels of engagement.
-In order for companies to communicate effectively in this environment of multiple employee needs and expectations—while simultaneously attracting, retaining, and engaging good people—they must make more innovative efforts than ever before.
+Modern workforces are comprised of as many as four generations, each with unique demands and ever-declining levels of engagement.
+In order for companies to function effectively in this environment of diverse expectations—while simultaneously attracting, retaining, and engaging new employees—they must modernize their internal communications.

-While 84% of Generation Z workers say that they’d like to do purposeful work for a company in which they believe, financial security has greater relevance.
-This means that Generation Z is most likely to see their first job as being a stepping stone, and they’re likely to change jobs as many as ten times between the ages of 18 and 34.
+So, while 84 percent of Generation Z-ers in the workplace say that they’d like to do purposeful work for a company in which they believe, financial security has greater relevance.
+Gen Z is more likely to see their first jobs as stepping stones, and are likely to change jobs as many as ten times between the ages of 18 and 34.

 In comparison, millennials aren’t as motivated by money, although they’re still known to job-hop.
-21% of millennials have changed their job within the past year, and another 44% plan on leaving their current employers in the next two years.
-Less than half of all millennials and members of Gen Z feel connected to their jobs, resulting in more than 40% reporting that they would make a change if another opportunity arose.
-A Randstad survey estimates that millennial turnover costs the US economy $30.5 billion annually.
+According to a Gallup study, 21 percent of millennials have changed jobs within the past year, and another 44 percent plan on leaving their current employers in the next two years.

 2. Embrace New Technology

-Although Millennials have the highest number of college graduates according to the recent Ranstad and Future Workplace study, they feel unprepared to solve conflicts, negotiate, and manage other people.
+Despite the fact that millennials have the highest number of college graduates, they feel unprepared to solve conflicts, negotiate, or manage other people.

-Only 55% of employees worldwide currently give their organizations high marks for effective collaboration across departments and functions.
-This percentage is tragically low given the fact that Gen Z and millennials want conversation and frequent feedback more than any generation before them.
+Only 55 percent of employees worldwide currently give their organizations high marks for effective collaboration across departments and functions.

 “Gen Z named ‘co-workers who like to collaborate’ as being the type of worker who would help them do their best work, second only to co-workers who work as hard as they do,” said Jim Link, chief human resources officer at Randstad North America.
 “Companies seeking to be an employer of choice must leverage the collaborative revolution taking place and provide the technology, tools, and processes that facilitate and encourage it.”

-While such conversation and feedback can be digital, the rumor that the younger generations no longer value face-to-face conversation simply isn’t true.
-About 4 out of 10 employees prefer personal conversation and teamwork in meetings over emails and text messages.
+While such conversation and feedback can be digital, younger generations put high value on face-to-face conversation—about four out of ten employees prefer personal conversation and teamwork in meetings over emails and text messages.

 5. Fight High Stress Levels

-According to this study of Stress in America, 18–33-year-olds and 34–47-year-olds report an average stress level of 5.4 on a scale of 10, compared with a national average of 4.9.
-The report also indicated that Americans define 3.6 as being a healthy level of stress.
+According to a study from the American Psychological Association, 18–33-year-olds and 34–47-year-olds report an average stress level of 5.4 on a scale of 10, compared to the national average of 4.9, and 3.6 as being a healthy level.